Every building is different, and the approaches to safeguarding a structure against earthquake damage are incredibly diverse.

 Where to place the frame and how many of them to use are subject to the unique distinctions of each individual building.

-The University of California at San Diego, home to the world’s largest outdoor shake table, has done repeated tests replicating the effects of a quake on a variety of structures.
-They recently conducted experiments on the performance of soft-story structures and determined that collapse can happen when a building sways excessively—causing the building to collapse.
+The University of California at San Diego, home to the world’s largest outdoor shake table, has done repeated tests replicating the effects of earthquakes on a variety of structures.
+Recent experiments on the performance of soft-story structures showed that collapse can happen when a building sways excessively – causing the building to collapse.
 To see a video of their testing, visit http://jacobsschoolofengineering.blogspot.com/2013/08/shaking-house-down.html.

 The steel frames must be secured by foundations, which means they must be firmly connected and rooted into the ground beneath the structure.